robertefreeman/CLG-MCP/AUTHENTICATION.md

 # MCP Server Authentication

 This document describes the authentication mechanism implemented for the CLG-MCP server.
+For general setup information, see [`README.md`](README.md).
+For deployment details, see [`DEPLOYMENT.md`](DEPLOYMENT.md).

 ## Overview